When SwiftUI was first announced I decided not to even look at it.

 UIKit compared to SwiftUI is like AK47 compared to a blaster from Cyberpunk 2077.

 It's not bad news or something.
-It's just a fact that using SwiftUI involves in using advanced coding techniques that other programming languages may not even have.
+It's just a fact that using SwiftUI involves using advanced coding techniques that other programming languages may not even have.

 Lack of documentation and community.